True Bites Heritage

 Dennis's youngest son, Matthew, starts working for him in 2007.

-Matthew hard at work.
+Matt hard at work.

 In early 2013 Dennis and Matthew decided to move back towards a traditional retail butchers, and entered into business together forming True Bites.
 They wanted to revive the traditions of quality, friendly butchery and attempt to move it into the 21st century, thus the online butcher was born.

 Dennis and Matthew, with a little help from Matthews uncle Chris, got to work building True Bites HQ in Telford.
 They designed, built, and installed everything themselves with only a few (major) hiccups along the way.
 6 Weeks later, in early 2014, True Bites was open and trading.

 Dennis taking a break during the construction of True Bites HQ in Telford.

 A few months after the Telford HQ opened, the business began to expand and, it became clear that True Bites would need a designated van to keep up with demand.
 Matthew collected the first True Bites' refrigerated delivery van in early 2015 and started delivery rounds, much like his Grandfather had done almost 60 years previously in Wolverhampton.